EoghanDelaney/pands-project/README.md

 #### Key learnings
  - __Ipython__ -
 I used ipython as a key learning tool.
 Ipthyon enabled data manipulation at an instant level.
 I found type function **type()** powerful.
-Whenever I incountered any issue/error I i applied the type function and then inturn googles the outcome I was looking for.
+Whenever I encountered any issue/error I i applied the type function and then inturn googles the outcome I was looking for.

  - __GitHub__ - Github and Markdown language was a key part of this project and this has given me a much stronger insight into how both work.
-I inclountered a number of errors and was able to solve them.
-After completing this project I fell allot more comfomratable using put Github and Mardown language.
+I encountered a number of errors and was able to solve them.
+After completing this project I fell allot more comfortable using put Github and Markdown language.

  - __Pandas__ - Pandas is vital when exploring a new dataset.
 Pandas enables speeding
  - __Seaborn__ -
  - __Ski-learn__ -

 It is clear that with one google search a wealth of knowledge relating to the Fishers Iris dataset can be found.
-The key acumen from this assigement is how to approch a dataset without any prior knowledge of it.
+The key acumen from this assignment is how to approach a dataset without any prior knowledge of it.
 Firstly you must understand what and how the dataset is made up.
 This in turn can help you extract what you want from it.